Birthday parties are fun and an endearing part of childhood. However, a birthday party can be overwhelming for any child with sensory sensitivity.

 Wisely choose party favors that double as a fidget.
 So instead of noisemakers or candy, choose fidgets.

 8. Offer a way out

-Whether you are hosting the sensory-friendly birthday party in your home or somewhere else, create a quiet zone where your child, or anyone else can go to take a break and chill out.
+Whether you are hosting the sensory-friendly birthday party in your home or somewhere else, create a quiet zone where your child or anyone else can go to take a break and chill out.
 Post a “quiet zone” sign.
 Place a comfy chair in the space.
 Add ear muffs.
+And maybe some fidgets.

 9. Focus less on the birthday celebrant